 You’ll see the red brick building called the Castell dels Tres Dragons (the Castle of Three Dragons) from the park’s main entrance below Arc de Triomf.
 It was designed by local architect Lluís Doménech i Montaner and constructed for the 1888 World’s Fair.

 Here you’ll find a ton of interesting exhibitions, the most popular being a whale skeleton.

-Once the weather heats up the parks in Barcelona really get going – and of all of them Ciutadella park becomes the classic meeting point for locals and travellers alike.
+Once the weather heats up the parks in Barcelona really get going – and of all of them Parc de la Ciutadella becomes the classic meeting point for locals and travellers alike.

-Here are a few of my favourite things to do in Ciutadella Park:
+Here are a few of my favourite things to do in Parc de la Ciutadella:

 Have a Picnic